viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 ![bg right:40% w:100% CFig04_30](restricted/CFig04_30.jpg)

 # Tiny College (TC) (6/10)
-- Each professor may teach up to four classes; each class is a section of a course.
+- Each professor may teach up to four classes; each class is belong to a course.
 - A professor may also be on a research contract and teach no classes at all.
 ![bg right:40% w:100% CFig04_31](restricted/CFig04_31.jpg)